project-matthiola/iCampus-Web/README.md

-# vue-dashboard
+# iCampus-Web

-> A Vue.js project
+> the ackstage management system of iCampus based on Vue and ElementUI

 ## Build Setup